 It will be increasingly important for companies in the health care sector to increase patient benefit, to improve treatment quality, and to offer preventive therapies.
 In addition, especially those products and therapies that are not only medically but also economically advantageous will be of increasing importance.

-Excess mortality of dialysis patients due to the COVID-19 pandemic is continuing in 2021 and is expected to have a significant adverse effect on treatment volumes and additional COVID-19 related costs.
-The further development significantly depends on the adoption and speed of the roll out of vaccinations to our worldwide patient population.
+Excess mortality of dialysis patients due to the COVID-19 pandemic is continuing in 2022 and is expected to have a significant adverse effect on treatment volumes and additional COVID-19 related costs.
+The further development significantly depends on the adoption and speed of the roll-out of vaccinations to our worldwide patient population.

 Overall, factors such as aging populations and the growing number of people suffering from diabetes and hypertension, which are ailments often preceding terminal kidney failure, are contributing toward continued growth of the dialysis markets.
 The life expectancy of dialysis patients is also rising thanks to ongoing advances in treatment quality and the rising standard of living, especially in the emerging countries.

-In 2021, the market for generic IV drugs is expected to grow by 5 to 7% worldwide.
-The demand for generic drugs is likely to grow because of their significantly lower price in comparison to the originator drugs’ price.
-The growth dynamic will continue to be driven by originator drugs going off patent, as well as by original off-patent products that are offered at steady prices due to a unique selling proposition.
-A further growth driver in 2021 is expected to be the recovery after the COVID-19-induced market decline in 2020.
-A factor working in the opposite direction is the price erosion for original off-patent drugs and generic drugs that are already on the market.
+The market for generic IV drugs is expected to grow in the high single-digit range worldwide in 2022.
+The demand for generic IV drugs is likely to grow because of their significantly lower price in comparison to the price of originator drugs.
+The growth dynamic will continue to be driven by originator drugs going off-patent, as well as by original off-patent products that are offered at steady prices due to a unique selling proposition.
+The patent expiries of some high-revenue IV drugs in 2022 suggest extraordinary market growth for the year.
+A factor working in the opposite direction is the price erosion of original drugs now off-patent and generic drugs that are already on the market.

-In 2021, we expect worldwide growth of 2% to 4% in the clinical nutrition market.
-Growth perspectives are supported by increasing awareness of the need for early nutritional intervention, which is reflected in the latest guidelines and the increased practice of mandatory malnutritional screening².
-We see additional potential in the still-underlying high percentage of people affected by malnutrition who do not yet have access to nutritional services.
-Continued high growth potential is projected in Asia-Pacific, Latin America, and Africa.
-We assume growth of up to 6% to 8% in individual regions.
+We expect the market for clinical nutrition to continue to grow at the same level as the previous year in 2022.
+Growth prospects are supported by increasing awareness of the need for early clinical nutrition, which is also reflected in the latest guidelines.
+In addition, the practice of mandatory screening for malnutrition² is on the rise.
+We see additional potential in the continuing high proportion of malnourished people who do not yet have access to nutrition therapies.
+Considerable potential continues to be projected in Latin America and Africa with growth rates of 5% to 7% in individual regions.

 1 Market data refers to Fresenius Kabi’s addressable markets.
 Those are subject to annual volatility due to currency fluctuations and patent expiries of original drugs in the IV drug market, among other things.
 Percentage increase based on market value (price × volume).
 Depending on the further development of the COVID-19 pandemic in 2021, the market growth of single product segments could change.

-The number of hospital admissions in Germany in 2018 remained roughly at the previous year’s level.
-We assume there will be a stagnation or decline in inpatient hospital admissions in the future in particular as a result of the increasing number of outpatient treatments.
+We assume there will be a stagnation or decline in inpatient hospital admissions in the future, in particular as a result of the increasing number of outpatient treatments, as well as the increasing acceptance and use of digital health offerings.

 What is known as the change in value figure is crucial for the increase in reimbursement for hospital treatments in Germany.
-For 2021, it was set at 2.53%.
+For 2022, it was set at 2.32%.
 In addition, the hospital funding system provides for various increases and reductions for acute hospitals.
-For additional services agreed in advance with the health insurance companies, hospitals have to accept the so-called fixed-cost degression discount of up to 35%.
+For additional services agreed in advance with the health insurance companies, hospitals have to accept what is known as the fixed-cost degression discount of up to 35%.
 The exact amount of the discount is negotiated between the hospitals and the health insurance companies.

 In order to factor medical outcomes into the remuneration, the Federal Joint Committee defines quality indicators.
 The specific financial terms and details are being worked out in a consistent overall fashion.
 However, we do not expect any adverse effects from this since the Helios Group is well prepared for quality-based remuneration thanks to its clear focus on quality and transparency of medical outcomes.

-The expectations with respect to their economic situation vary among the German hospitals: according to the Krankenhaus Barometer 2020 survey by the German Hospital Institute (DKI), only a quarter (24%) of the hospitals expect their economic situation to improve in 2021, whereas 40% expect it to worsen.
+The future expectations for 2022 among German hospitals with respect to their economic situation are clearly negative: according to the Krankenhaus Barometer 2021 survey by the German Hospital Institute (DKI), only a fifth (21%) of hospitals expect their economic situation to improve in 2022, whereas 50% expect it to worsen.

-Due to the COVID-19 pandemic, hospitals’ results of operations could further worsen, as the support measures initiated in 2020 could largely cease again in 2021 and the fundamental challenges in the German hospital market remain unchanged.
+Hospitals’ results of operations could further worsen, as the COVID-19-related support measures are expected to be largely discontinued in 2022 and the fundamental challenges in the German hospital market remain unchanged.
 In addition to inadequate income from current business, the need for capital expenditure continues to grow, while government subsidies are decreasing.
 Hospitals can only close this gap to a limited extent on their own.

-As a result of the Act to Strengthen Nursing Staff (Pflegepersonalstärkungsgesetz) (PpSG) a certain amount of financial support will be provided from 2020 onwards for measures that relieve the burden on nursing staff.
-In addition, the regulations on the binding minimum level for nursing staff, which were suspended in parts in 2020 due to COVID-19, will apply again in 2021.
-These regulations apply to nursing staff in hospitals in the following areas: geriatrics, intensive care, cardiology, trauma surgery, cardiac surgery, neurology, neurology/stroke unit, and early neurological rehabilitation.
-Binding minimum levels for nursing staff could also be introduced in other areas of the hospital.
+In addition, the regulations on the binding minimum level for nursing staff will apply again in 2022.
+These regulations apply to nursing staff in hospitals in the following areas: geriatrics, intensive care, cardiology, trauma surgery, cardiac surgery, neurology, neurology / stroke unit, and early neurological rehabilitation, as well as internal medicine, general surgery, pediatrics, and pediatric intensive care medicine.
+For the year 2022, the minimum level for nursing staff has been extended to the area of orthopedics, gynecology and obstetrics.
+Binding minimum levels for nursing staff could also be introduced in other areas of hospitals.
 However, there is currently no timetable for the implementation of these further regulations.
+In the coalition agreement, the new German government agreed to introduce a defined measurement of the staffing levels according to the hospitals’ need (Pflegepersonalregelung 2.0 or PPR 2.0).

-Sources: Company research; German Hospital Institute (DKI), Krankenhaus Barometer 2020, Roland Berger Krankenhausstudie 2020
+Sources: Company research; German Hospital Institute (DKI), Krankenhaus Barometer 2020, Roland Berger Krankenhausstudie 2020, McKinsey & Company, eHealth Monitor 2020

 In the Central European markets with established health care systems, we expect solid growth and a continued rise in demand.
 This is due to demographic developments and an increasing need for investment and modernization in public health care facilities that has also become apparent as a result of the COVID-19 pandemic.
 Demand is particularly strong for services, i.e., the maintenance and repair of medical and hospital technology, facility management, technical or overall operational management, and the optimization of infrastructural processes – especially within the framework of public-private partnership models.
 Additional growth opportunities arise from the fact that public institutions are increasingly outsourcing non-medical services to private service providers due to increasing efficiency pressure.
 In addition, an expansion of the range of post-acute services in Europe is expected.